 - Vena cava filter.
 If you can't take blood thinners, a filter may be inserted into the main vein in your abdomen (vena cava) to prevent clots that break loose in leg veins from lodging in your lungs.
 Usually, the filter is removed when it's no longer needed.

 - Varicose vein stripping.
-Your doctor can surgically remove varicose veins that cause pain or recurrent thrombophlebitis.
+A surgeon can remove varicose veins that cause pain or recurrent thrombophlebitis.
 The procedure involves removing a long vein through small incisions.
 Removing the vein won't affect blood flow in your leg because veins deeper in the leg take care of the increased volumes of blood.

-In addition to medical treatments, here are self-care measures to help improve thrombophlebitis.
+In addition to medical treatments, self-care measures can help improve thrombophlebitis.

 If you have superficial thrombophlebitis:

 - Use a warm washcloth to apply heat to the involved area several times daily

 - Keep your leg raised when sitting or lying down